Maltese language: Dialects

 Urban varieties of Maltese are closer to Standard Maltese than rural varieties, which have some characteristics that distinguish them from Standard Maltese.

 They tend to show some archaic features such as the realisation of kh and gh and the imāla of Arabic ā into ē (or ī especially in Gozo), considered archaic because they are reminiscent of 15th-century transcriptions of this sound.
 Another archaic feature is the realisation of Standard Maltese ā as ō in rural dialects.

 There is also a tendency to diphthongise simple vowels, e.g., ū becomes eo or eu.

 Rural dialects also tend to employ more Semitic roots and broken plurals than Standard Maltese.
 In general, rural Maltese is less distant from its Siculo-Arabic ancestor than is Standard Maltese.

 Phonology

 Consonants

 Voiceless stops are only lightly aspirated and voiced stops are fully voiced.
 Voicing is carried over from the last segment in obstruent clusters; thus, two- and three-obstruent clusters are either voiceless or voiced throughout, e.g. /niktbu/ is realised [ˈniɡdbu] "we write" (similar assimilation phenomena occur in languages like French or Czech).
-Maltese has final-obstruent devoicing of voiced obstruents and voiceless stops have no audible release, making voiceless–voiced pairs phonetically indistinguishable.
+Maltese has final-obstruent devoicing of voiced obstruents and word-final voiceless stops have no audible release, making voiceless–voiced pairs phonetically indistinguishable in word-final position.

 Gemination is distinctive word-medially and word-finally in Maltese.
 The distinction is most rigid intervocalically after a stressed vowel.
 Stressed, word-final closed syllables with short vowels end in a long consonant, and those with a long vowel in a single consonant; the only exception is where historic *ʕ and *ɣ meant the compensatory lengthening of the succeeding vowel.
 Some speakers have lost length distinction in clusters.